 What the picky eating research says:

 Children are more likely to try new foods when they are paired with sweet flavours.
 Don’t worry!
 It’s not a forever thing.
-Eventually kids do away with the sweet addition altogether and just eat the new food on it’s own.
+Eventually, kids do away with the sweet addition altogether and just eat the new food on its own.

 What I love about this is that by adding a preferred flavour, while they are licking or sucking on the chocolate pudding, they are also touching, feeling, smelling, and likely tasting their non-preferred food (like broccoli).
 So it helps get their sensory system familiar with those foods.
 Brilliant right?!